tkiat/my-writings-public/blog/software/firmware/libreboot-from-source.md

 # Libreboot: Build from Source

 The official [instruction](https://libreboot.org/docs/build/) is only based on Debian-based distros.
 I can understand that it is hard for a maintainer to cater to a gazillion of Linux distributions.
-Of course, in theory, I can adapt the script to Fedora or something else but it is hard and error-prone to do so.
+In theory, I can adapt the script to Fedora or something else but it is hard and error-prone to do so.
 That's why I recommend having Debian or at least a Debian-based distribution somewhere even though you don't use it.
 This guide is based on version `20210522`.

 ```
 $ git clone <libreboot-source> && cd <dat folder>